 We hope to never breakdown on the road.
 However, in the event that we do, at least we can disconnect our toad vehicle and drive the kitties to a hotel while our motorhome gets towed to a repair facility.

 CONS OF TOWING A TOAD VEHICLE

 One of the reasons why we hesitated to get a toad vehicle is the initial setup is costly.
 Our Jeep needed a new base plate installed to receive our CURT Rambler tow bar.
 Cost can vary from about $3000-5000 depending on parts and equipment, installation, economic locations and labor.

-Another Vehicle to Maintain and Outfit
+Another Vehicle to Maintain

 It’s a no-brainer that you’re going to have added expenses having another vehicle other than a possible loan payment.
 A toad vehicle is going to require regular fluid changes, washes, wiper blades, tires, belts, etc.

 In our case, we want to outfit our 2-door Jeep JK to endure 4-wheeling adventures and exploring.

 Check out our video of some cool Jeep upgrades from MORryde!